 “I keep wanting to put that in the dishwasher, but then I remember… the dishwasher melted.”

-For the first time, I found myself wondering who my Mom might have been before she’d married my dad.
-I wondered how different she’d expected her life to be and whether Shleisel’s story would turn out any better.
+I found myself wondering who my Mom might have been before she’d married my dad.
+I wondered how different she’d expected her life to be and how Shleisel’s life as a mom would turn out.

 Embracing uncertainty, Shleisel had neglected to open her copy of “What to Expect When You’re Expecting” even once over the last 9 months.
 The night before the birth, we flipped straight to the chapter on labor.
 Shleisel’s sister and our friend Jolo took turns reading aloud while the father of the baby devoted the entirety of his attention to the Xbox in the other room.
 Shleisel packed her overnight bag and seemed less than thrilled with all of the trivia she was learning about her cervix and afterbirth.